dudung/py-jupyter-nb/matplotlib/plot/README.md

 # plot
-Plot using Python `matplotlib` module
+Plot a function using Python `matplotlib` module

 ## examples